Things Schools Should Actually Teach | The Basics of Online Privacy | Who Sees What You Post?

 - Biometric data (face recognition, voice recordings)

 Pro Tip: Even if you delete a post, many platforms keep backups for years.
+Many retain them forever, regardless of internal data retention policies.

 - Cookies & Trackers: Websites install tiny files that track what you do.